 Short-term Trail Team placements

 There is no participation fee.
 Our volunteers pay their own travel costs to Iceland and join their team at the Langidalur base-camp in Thórsmörk.
+Volunteers are also responsible for arranging travel insurance for the duration of the placement.
 Throughout the placement, food, transport and campsites are provided.
 Please note that participants cover their own costs if they leave the project area during their free time.

 Our volunteers work from Monday to Friday and the working day normally runs from 09.00 to 18.00, however this schedule can vary due to the nature of some of the projects.
 Participants must also be prepared for some flexibility in these working hours due to Iceland’s changeable weather.
 Worksites are generally 15-45 minutes walk from the camps.